guettli/frow--fragments-over-the-wire/README.md

 # HTML over the wire

-A list of frameworks which receive HTML snippets from the server.
+A list of web frameworks which receive HTML snippets from the server.

 # Current hype: JSON over the wire